TikaFlow/bash-sql/README.md

 > prototype: ceiling(`x`)

 Returns the smallest integer value not less than `X`.
 Returns NULL if `X` is NULL.

+### char

+> prototype: char(`N`, ...)

+CHAR() interprets each argument N as an integer and returns a string consisting of the characters given by the code values of those integers.
+NULL values are skipped.

 ### coalesce